catseye/Philomath/README.md

 }
 ```

-Then compile this:
+Then compile and run it with:

-    ./build-proof eg/myproof
+    ./build-proof.sh myproof

 And run the resulting executable:

-    ./eg/myproof
+    ./myproof

 If the exit code is 0, the proof is valid!